Dedicated Entrance Ticket to Orsay Museum

 On the selected day of your visit, go to the museum and head to Gate C to gain access to the Orsay Museum.
 Gate A is dedicated to people who haven’t purchased their tickets while the other two, B and D, are for groups.
 At Gate C, you will receive entrance to the Orsay.

-The ticket is valid for 6 months from the date of purchase.
+The ticket is valid for the date and time selected during checkout

 - People below 18 years of age may enter for free.